Top DSP Features You Should Consider Before You Start Your Programmatic Campaigns

-Basic features of DSP include the list that is available with almost every DSP in the contention.
-However, the quality of the feature may still vary among different players.
+Basic features of DSPs include the list that is available with almost every DSP in contention.
+However, the quality of each feature may still vary among different players.

-1. Campaign Management
+1) Campaign Management

-2. Analytics and Reporting
+2) Analytics and Reporting

-3. Bidding Strategies
+3) Bidding Strategies

-4. Audience Building
+4) Audience Building

-5. Targeting Options
+5) Targeting Options

-6. Access to Quality Inventory
+6) Access to Quality Inventory

 Premium Features Of DSP

-2. Self Serve Platform Choice
+2) Self Serve Platform Choice

-3. Platform Focus
+3) Platform Focus

-4. Account Management Support
+4) Account Management Support

-7. Data Science Capabilities
+5) Data Science Capabilities

-At RevX, data science is not just a buzzword, but a crucial asset of our platform.
-While complying with leading IAB and AdExchanger standards, we process the data at various stages to add pinpoint precisions in targeting and maintaining enhanced ad experience.
+At RevX, data science is not just a buzzword but a crucial asset.
+While complying with leading IAB and privacy laws standards, we process the data at various stages to add pinpoint precisions in targeting and maintaining an enhanced ad experience.

-8. Predictive & Lookalike Algorithms
+6) Predictive & Lookalike Algorithms

 When it comes to expanding the size of target groups, nothing serves better than lookalike audience modeling.
 It identifies the various user data points and RMF (Recency, Monetary, and Frequency) analysis of your existing high-intent users to build similar user groups.
 Along with faster audience building and segmentation, it enables your ad campaigns to continuously optimize as you target users with higher intent at every step of the purchase cycle.

-9. Dynamic Ads
+7) Dynamic and Hybrid Ads

 Even though the static display ads have a role to play, you need to look for other alternatives to drive the optimum results.
 You will like to explore the opportunities with video, rich media, and other formats to target the users as per their preferences.

-10. Creative Support
+8) Creative Innovation and Support

-Opting for a DSP partner that can offer creative development and editing support can be life-saver, particularly when season demand is surging.
-So, it's not a bad idea to give some brownie points to the DSP that had a creative team in its offering.
+Opting for a DSP partner that can offer creative development and editing support can be a life-saver, particularly when season demand surges.
+So, it's a good idea to give some brownie points to the DSP with a creative team in its offering.
 Make sure that they can consult you on your creative strategy and offer support with different formats, like rich media, images, and videos.

-11. Campaign Types
+9) Campaign Types

 'What got you here will not get you there.'
 You follow different strategies with your branding, user acquisition, and retargeting campaigns.

-Unless your Demand Side Platform is capable of supporting different strategies, you might have to switch between different platforms.
-There is a significant investment of time and effort while picking a Demand Side Platform.
+Unless your Demand Side Platform can support different strategies, you might have to switch between platforms.
+There is a significant investment of time and effort when picking a Demand Side Platform.
 When choosing a DSP, consider its adaptability to the different campaign types seriously.
 Don't hesitate to ask for case studies of various kinds of campaigns they have run to validate their potential.

 10) Incremental Lift Measurement